llm-bible/llm-bible.github.io/_publications/mirza2023targeted.markdown

 bibkey: mirza2023targeted
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.06809"}
-tags: ['Prompting', 'RAG', 'Training Techniques', 'Uncategorized']
+tags: ['Prompting', 'RAG', 'Training Techniques']
 ---
 Vision and Language Models (VLMs), such as CLIP, have enabled visual recognition of a potentially unlimited set of categories described by text